-The context of this paper is in preparation of the ESA/Ariel mission \citep{Tinetti, Tinetti_redbook}, which is devoted to a statistical sampling of exoplanets from transit spectroscopy.
-The methods and data analysis presented here will be similar to future Ariel spectral retrievals.\\
+The motivation behind this paper is to prepare for the ESA/Ariel mission \citep{Tinetti, Tinetti_redbook} and its statistical sampling of exoplanets from transit spectroscopy.
+The methods and data analysis presented here will be similar to those of future Ariel spectral retrievals.\\

-Low resolution data allow us to derive a limited amount of information about the atmosphere, that's why models often use simplistic assumptions such as the use of constant chemical profiles along the atmosphere.
-Although it is not representative of the entire atmosphere, the observations currently available account for only a small pressure range, which undergoes few variations in abundance.
-However, the arrival of more powerful space telescopes such as the JWST or Ariel pushes us to develop and use more realistic chemical models of the abundance variations that take place in the atmosphere of an exoplanet.
-This is why we are interested here in the study of different chemical models applied to hot Jupiters, using chemical equilibrium or disequilibrium schemes.
+Low-resolution data allow us to derive a limited amount of information about the atmosphere, which is why models often use simplistic assumptions such as the use of constant chemical profiles throughout the atmosphere.
+Although it is not representative of the entire atmosphere, the observations currently available account for only a small pressure range, which undergoes very few variations in terms of abundance.
+However, the arrival of more powerful space telescopes such as JWST and Ariel encourages the development and use of more realistic chemical models of the abundance variations that take place in the atmosphere of an exoplanet.
+This is why we are interested in the study of different chemical models applied to hot Jupiters, using chemical equilibrium or disequilibrium schemes in the present study.

-We study here five hot Jupiters, inflated because of the proximity with their host star, using Hubble Space Telescope (HST) data.
-HST has been for years now a space telescope which has allowed great progresses in the characterization of the atmospheres of exoplanets.
-More specifically, we use here data from the Wide Field Camera 3 (WFC3) and the Space Telescope Imaging Spectrograph (STIS), thanks to which many atmospheres have been studied \citep{Gibson, Sing_2015, Tsiaras_2018, Gressier}.\\
+Here, we study five hot Jupiters that are inflated due to their proximity to their host star, using Hubble Space Telescope (HST) data.
+For years, HST has served has allowed for great progress to be made in the characterization of the atmospheres of exoplanets.
+More specifically, we used data from the Wide Field Camera 3 (WFC3) and the Space Telescope Imaging Spectrograph (STIS), which have been used in many studies of planetary atmospheres in recent years \citep{Gibson, Sing_2015, Tsiaras_2018, Gressier}.\\

-The choice of the targets has been based on the sample of planets presented in \cite{Sing_2015}.
-We decided not to take the entire sample of 10 planets and preferred to reduce it to five targets.
-As we were interested in studying the signatures of sodium and potassium in the spectra, we set aside HD 189733b, WASP-12b and WASP-19b, for which the signatures of these species are not visible.
-We also wanted to see if disequilibrium chemical schemes can be used in an inversion method to find more precise and more realistic parameters of atmospheres.
-The more promising targets were : HAT-P-12b, HD 209458b, WASP-6b, WASP-17b and WASP-39b. \\
+The choice of the targets is based on the sample of planets presented in \cite{Sing_2015}.
+We decided not to take the entire sample of ten planets and we preferred to reduce it to five targets.
+As we are interested in studying the signatures of sodium and potassium in the spectra, we set aside HD 189733b, WASP-12b, and WASP-19b, for which the signatures of these species are not visible.
+We also wanted to see whether disequilibrium chemical schemes can be used in an inversion method to find more precise and more realistic parameters of atmospheres.
+The more promising targets featured here are: HAT-P-12b, HD 209458b, WASP-6b, WASP-17b, and WASP-39b. \\